dromotherm/documentation/pages/themis/add1wire/1wire.md

 green/white|3
 brown/white|4

-a T568B RJ45 cable

-Link to the pins of the RJ45 connector, for a T568B cable
+### Link to the pins of the RJ45 connector, for a T568B cable

 pin|wire color|pair number
 --|--|--